Switch 2 Update Gives Old Switch Games a Free Graphics Boost

 Nintendo dropped Switch 2 system update Ver.
-22.0.0 on March 16, and buried in a list of GameChat tweaks and Airplane Mode quality-of-life changes is something genuinely worth talking about: a feature called Handheld Mode Boost that lets compatible original Switch games run at their docked resolution while you're playing in portable mode.
+22.0.0 on March 16, and buried in a list of GameChat tweaks and Airplane Mode quality-of-life changes is something worth talking about: a feature called Handheld Mode Boost that lets compatible original Switch games run at their docked resolution while you're playing in portable mode.
 No paid upgrade pack.
 No separate purchase.
 Just a toggle in your System Settings.

 To understand why this matters, you need to remember how the original Switch handled performance.
 Most games ran at a lower resolution in handheld mode to preserve battery life, with the hardware bumping things up when docked.
 That was fine on the original hardware, but on Switch 2's larger, sharper screen, those handheld-mode compromises become a lot more visible.
 Handheld Mode Boost essentially tells the Switch 2 to stop pretending it's the weaker machine and run the game as if it's sitting in a dock.
 According to Nintendo's official description, this "causes the performance of Nintendo Switch software while undocked to run as if it were being played in TV mode," with the trade-off being increased power consumption.